ToolTimer/tool_timer/README.md

 Tool Timer
 ===================
 web-based tool usage timer for maker space. server implemented in flask python web framework.
 Primarily intended to run on a raspberry pi with a relay board controlling the tool, it can also run on a pc with a USB Relay.
-It uses the flask web framework.
-It was inteded for the laser cutter at the Nova Labs Makerspace in Reston VA.

 ## What it does
 >- It asks the user for membership level (which determines pricing)